liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 ## Required packages
 To run our preprocessing, data splitting, evaluation scripts, Pandas, Numpy and Python >= 3.6 are required.

-To run the pubished methods' code, you can go to the orginal repository and check the required packages.
+To run the pubished methods' code, you can go to the original repository and check the required packages.
 ## Contents of this repository
 * Source code and datasets.
 * Descriptions of different dataset format.